MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P11-Physics-Part-3/content.md

 ## Bitwise operations

 Bitwise operations are math operations that applied at the binary, or bit, level.
-There Two operations that we need to work with.
+There are two operations that we need to work with.

 ### Bitwise AND &